 There are many hedgehog rescue centres around the UK looking for voluntary helpers – an internet search will find one near you.

-Learn about other animals and wildlife on our Wildlife page.
+Learn about other animals and wildlife on my wildlife pages.